shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “What?
 Let go of me!”

-“You’re the only one who’s nice to me.
-If you become a wolf again, you’ll be my enemy.”
+“You’re the only one who’s ever been nice to me.
+If you become a wolf again, you’ll be my enemy.
+I don’t want to lose my only friend.”

 “Don’t worry, Fisher.
-Remember, I made a promise.”
+If we ever become enemies, remember, I made a promise.
+I won’t hurt you.”

 “Yeah.”
 He hung his head.
+“Ok.”
 As he let go, he added, “Can I at least know your name?”

 “Ersatzica.”

-“We should do this again, Ersatzica.”
+“It was nice knowing you, Ersatzica.
+We should spend time together again.”

 Ersatzica smiled.
 “Sure.”

 She waved down Wryonin, Mudrich, and Lemilay.
 Wryonin drew his slingshot, but Lemilay pushed it down.
 Mudrich cried howls of joy.
-Mudrich rowed a boat across to pick up Ersatzica, with Wryonin standing, slingshot drawn.
+Mudrich rowed a boat across to pick up Ersatzica, with Wryonin standing by, slingshot drawn.

 When Mudrich rowed ashore, she stood and paused.
 “Ersatzica?”

 “Oh, Muddy!
 It’s you!”
-She hugged her wolf sister.
+She tried to hug her wolf sister, but Mudrich pushed her back.

 “Hold on, hold on.
 I have to first ask you a few questions.”